 For example, consider a hardware platform with a specialized RNG device.
-Obviously one would like to tap that for the PRNG needs within the library (e.g. making a RSA key).
-All the developer has todo is write a descriptor and the few support routines required for the device.
+Obviously one would like to tap that for the PRNG needs within the library $(e.g.\ making\ a\ RSA\ key)$.
+All the developer has to do is write a descriptor and the few support routines required for the device.
 After that the rest of the API can make use of it without change.
-Similiarly imagine a few years down the road when AES2 (or whatever they call it) is invented.
+Similarly imagine a few years down the road when AES2 (or whatever they call it) has been invented.
 It can be added to the library and used within applications with zero modifications to the end applications provided they are written properly.